ilianafaka/hugo/content/en/about/index.md

         <strong>OUR COMMITMENT</strong>
     </div>
     <h4>
-        Our mission is simple to empower individuals with the knowledge and tools they need to excel in the ever-evolving field of software development.
-We are committed to providing high-quality education, encourage creativity, and building a strong sense of community.
+        At TechMentor, we're committed to helping your growth in the field of software development.
+We promise to offer superior learning materials compatible with the latest in technology.
+In all our tasks, we promote diversity, collaboration, and the highest levels of trust and transparency.
+With TechMentor, you're not just learning, you're joining a community committed to excellence.
     </h4>
 </div>